SCIInstitute/ShapeWorks/docs/studio/studio-analyze.md

 The results are shown on the samples, so running the analysis switches you to the *Samples* tab (if you are not already on a sample view) and to the reconstructed surfaces.

+*Template* selects the sample everything is warped from.
+It is the same template the [Surface Reconstruction](surface-reconstruction.md) panel uses, so changing it here changes it there as well, and pressing *Run* rebuilds the reconstructions before measuring.  *Median* picks the cohort median.
+Changing the template discards any results already on screen, since they were measured against the previous one.

 ### Reading the results

 Press *Run* to compute.
 Distances are reported per sample as mean, median, p99 and max over the reconstruction's vertices.
 The p99 column is the worst part of the surface without the sensitivity to a single stray vertex that max has.
 With *Normalize by bounding box diagonal* checked (the default), each distance is divided by that sample's groomed bounding box diagonal and shown as a percentage, which makes samples of different size comparable.
 Normalization applies to the summary, the table, the chart and the sort together.